 External databases should be set up with sufficient redundancy to maximize uptime and to reduce the probability of data loss due to hardware failure.
-For details on how to set up your external database, please see our Settings page.
+For details on how to set up your external database, please see our General (Settings) screen.

 You can append

-/api/health to your Tasktop URL (for example, to get information on general health of your Tasktop instance (for example, to confirm that Tasktop is not experiencing downtime or that your license is valid).
+/api/health to your Tasktop URL (e.g., to get information on general health of your Tasktop instance (e.g., to confirm that Tasktop is not experiencing downtime or that your license is valid).